soderlind/tablepress_chartist/README.md

 In TablePress, if table head is set, the extention will use the row as chart labels.

+##custom.css

+If you'd like to oweride [the default style](http://gionkunz.github.io/chartist-js/getting-started.html#the-sass-way), you can add a `custom.css` in the plugin directory.
+It will be loaded after `libdist/chartist.min.css`

 ##Installation

 **Prerequisite:** The [TablePress](https://tablepress.org/) plugin